 GridapROMs.RBTransient

-MDEIM struct employed in transient problems.
-The field combine is a function used to group the reductions relative to the various Jacobians(in general, more than one in transient problems) in a smart way.
+Hyper reduction strategies employed in high-order (e.g. transient) problems.
+They feature a field combine, a function used to group the reductions relative to the various Jacobians(in general, more than one in transient problems) in a smart way.
 We consider, for example, the ODE

 subject to initial/boundary conditions.
 Upon applying a FE discretization in space, and a θ-method in time, one gets the space-time system